By the mid-1970s the Chronicle regularly published a section reporting on “The Persecution of [religious] Believers”.

 Both these bouts of persecution have an earlier precedent, in the very last years of Stalin’s rule.

-On 3 March 1951, the USSR Council of Ministers issued a resolution calling for the “Deportation of members of the Jehovah’s Witnesses sect from the western areas of the Ukrainian and Belorussian SSRs, as well as from the Soviet Socialist Republics of Moldavia, Latvia, Lithuania and Estonia”.
+On 3 March 1951, the USSR Council of Ministers issued a resolution calling for the “Deportation of members of the Jehovah’s Witnesses sect from the western areas of the Ukrainian and Belorussian SSRs, as well as from the Soviet Socialist Republics of Moldavia, Latvia, Lithuania and Estonia” [1].

-n March and April that year, 9,825 Jehovah’s Witnesses were deported to the Irkutsk and Omsk Regions in Siberia.
+In March and April that year, 9,825 Jehovah’s Witnesses were deported to the Irkutsk and Omsk Regions in Siberia.

 *